-Our income taxes are based on the amount of our taxable income and enacted federal, state and foreign tax rates, as adjusted for allowable credits and deductions.
+Our income taxes are based on the amount of our taxable income and enacted federal, state and foreign tax rates, as adjusted for allowable credits, deductions and the valuation allowance against deferred tax assets, as applicable.
 Our provision for income taxes consists of federal, state and foreign taxes.